Panorama Langkawi: Cable Car and Sky Bridge

 Christian

 My name is Christian and I was born in the green heart of Germany and studied computer engineering in Ilmenau, Thuringia.
-Since 2021, I live with my wife Christin and our son in Merseburg and work in Leipzig as a product manager.
-What I love about travelling is flying, discovering delicious food and drink, and staying in great hotels.
-I am a travel enthusiast and always on the lookout for the next adventure.
-I have been posting about my experiences on the road since 2007.
+Since 2021, I have been living in Merseburg with my wife Christin and our son and working in Leipzig as a product manager.
+When travelling, I love flying, discovering good food and drink, and staying in great hotels.
+I am passionate about travel and always on the lookout for the next adventure.
+I have been writing about my experiences on the road since 2007.